A cheesecake I made for myself last Mother's Day

 A day for breakfast in bed, being pampered by your family and not having to lift a finger after being resident meal-planner, kitchen-sweeper, diaper-changer, and tantrum-soother the other 364 days of the year.

 But what if Mother's Day hasn't actually looked like that for you?

 Ever feel angsty, disappointed or even resentful about Mother's Day - a day meant for you?

 It's a tall order for anyone to create the ideal day off for you.

 Maybe you're solo-parenting and there's no one else to hand the kids off to.
 Maybe you didn't communicate your expectations to your family.
 Maybe you have a two-mom household and there's no one to do the pampering.
 Or maybe you don't even know what you want for Mother's Day.

 The reality is there's lots of room for disappointment.

-I remember stressing out about getting my family to a potluck to honor my grandma for Mother's Day and thinking, "Wait, why did I cook the potluck dish??"
+I remember stressing out about getting my family to a potluck on time to honor my grandma for Mother's Day and thinking, "Wait, why did I cook the potluck dish??"

-Luckily, 2019 Charissa had some words of wisdom for 2020 Charissa, and maybe for you, too.
+Luckily, Charissa of the past had some words of wisdom for present-day Charissa, and maybe for you, too.

 I got an email titled "Notes to self about Mother's Day <3" in my inbox.
 It was from me, a year ago.